leonschoi/ClickCount/ClickCounter/3 ClickCounter User Guide.md

 `C:\YIC\ClickCounter\Data\clicks_YYYY-MM-DD-HH-MM.txt`

-The filename time unit is in minutes.
+The time unit in the filename is in minutes.
 Each file will contain the data of 1 minute, so that ClickTally can check the directory once a minute and delete the file.

-Note that a network directory for `C:YIC` was created during the installation, hence it can be accessed as `\\"ComputerName"\YIC\ClickCounter\Data\`.
+Note that a network directory for `C:\YIC` was created during the installation, hence it can be accessed as `\\"ComputerName"\YIC\ClickCounter\Data\`.

 ClickCount service status can be checked with: